 A labor routing itemizes the estimated amount of labor that will be required at each production workstation in order to complete a product.
 A labor routing is typically compiled for any product that is to be manufactured on a recurring basis.
 Routings can be used in the following ways:

-- Labor budgeting.
+Labor budgeting.
 Labor routings can be multiplied by the number of products to be produced in order to estimate the total amount of labor that will be required within a certain period of time.
 This results in only a rough estimate, since the actual headcount is not completely variable with the number of units to be produced.
-Instead, a certain minimum staffing level is needed for most workstations.
+Instead, a certain minimum staffing level is needed for most workstations, irrespective of production volume.